 KIDS OCEAN DAY

-KIDS OCEAN DAY is a project of The Malibu Foundation, a 501(c)3, for Environmental Education that specializes in school outreach and coastal quality issues.
-Almost 715,000 California school children have participated in the KIDS OCEAN DAY Program over the last 25 years.
+KIDS OCEAN DAY is a project of The Malibu Foundation for Environmental Education, a Los Angeles based 501(c)3 that specializes in school outreach and coastal quality issues.
+More than 160,000 children have actually gotten their feet in the sand at more than 100 KIDS OCEAN DAY events over the past 26 years.

 The National Oceanic and Atmospheric Administration (NOAA) presented Founder Michael Klubock with the Walter B. Jones Memorial Award for Excellence.
 The award recognized his outstanding commitment to integrating cultural and ethnic diversity into coastal and marine management programs.
 In 2013 The City of Los Angeles has presented a Resolution declaring June 6, 2013 as KIDS OCEAN DAY in the City of Los Angeles.

-Since 1991 The Malibu Foundation’s annual KIDS OCEAN DAY Adopt-A-Beach Assembly Program has been seen globally more than 4,000 times to over 715,000 school children in California, Hong Kong, Florida, Mexico, Jordan and Costa Rica.
-Over 142,000 children from the program have participated in over 100 KIDS OCEAN DAY Adopt-A-Beach Clean-Ups.
+Since 1991 The Malibu Foundation’s annual KIDS OCEAN DAY Adopt-A-Beach Program has been seen globally more than 4,500 times to over 750,000 school children in California, Florida, Mexico, Hong Kong, Jordan and Costa Rica.